I wrote an article some time ago in order to give you the most useful tips and tricks for my favorite php IDE, PhpStorm.

 Now let be honest with one another:

-Yes PhpStorm has some tool than Vim ecosystem doesn't.
+Yes PhpStorm has some tool that Vim ecosystem doesn't.
 The search plugin I use for example has less options than PhpStorm's search... but seriously who use those options and how often?

-In PhpStorm the auto completion is better and faster.
-I really, really thought I would miss it... but no. Not at all.
-You simply don't need the auto completion as much as you think.
+In PhpStorm the auto completion is slightly better.
+I really, really thought I would miss it... but no. Not even one second.

-PhpStorm gives you access to a local file history.
+PhpStorm gives you access to a powerful local file history.
 Vim doesn't.
-However you can save your undo history per file your editing in Vim.
+However you can save your undo history for whatever file you're editing in Vim.
 The editor will do that for you transparently.
-It means that you can undo whatever modifications in whatever files you want, whenever you want.
+It means that you can undo whatever modifications in whatever files you want, even after one week you did them.

-There are less thing to configure in PhpStorm to have a functional PHP IDE.
-It means as well that you can’t personalize it the way you want.
+You need to configure much more Vim to have a powerful PHP IDE.
+It means as well that you can personalize it the way you want.
 An IDE should suits your need, not imposing them!

-As you can see I could never come back to PhpStorm.
-I tried to reinstall it.
+After three weeks using Vim as my PHP IDE, I tried to reinstall PhpStorm.
 I used it for ten minutes before coming back to Vim.

 I won't get back to you, PhpStorm.
+Never.
 I am a faithful man to Vim now.